SirPigari/lucia-rust/src/env/Docs/conventions.md

 Lucia has a set of **conventions**, which are like rules but you don't have to follow them.
 They exist just for you and the people reading your code to faster understand your code.

-This file assumes that you read and understood the [language syntax rules and specifications](./language-syntax.md).
+This file assumes that you read and understood the [language syntax rules and specifications](./language-syntax.md) and understand [lym](https://github.com/SirPigari/lym).
 If you don't please go read it first.

 To refer to this file use the identifier `LC2C` (Lucia 2.0.0 Convention)